 The SPS Form Plaque Project

-The SPS Form Plaque Project blog is a documentation of the 2010/2011 Form of 1973 Mentor Fellowship project of Lisa Laughy.
-Posts here will follow the progress of the project and will provide information about the history of Form Plaques at SPS.
-You can subscribe to this blog via RSS feed using the links at the bottom of the sidebar, through email updates by clicking the box at the bottom of the page or in the sidebar, or follow the progress by ‘liking’ the Form Plaque Project page on Facebook.
+Posts on the SPS Form Plaque Project blog follow the progress of the project as each plaque is carved.
+Occasional posts include information about the history of the form plaque tradition at SPS, going back to its beginning in 1921.
+You can subscribe to this blog via RSS feed using the links at the bottom of the sidebar, through email updates available by clicking the box at the bottom of the page or in the sidebar, as well as by ‘liking’ the Form Plaque Project page on Facebook.

-You can see more examples of carvings I have done on the Ninth Wave Designs website carving gallery HERE.
+You can see more examples of carvings I have done on the Ninth Wave Designs website carving gallery HERE, as well as the gallery links located in the menu at the top of the blog.

 You can read a full artist’s statement on the Ninth Wave Designs website HERE.